crypto-org-chain/chain-docs/docs/getting-started/thaler-testnet.md

 Chain v0.3 can be [downloaded from GitHub](https://github.com/crypto-com/chain/releases/download/v0.3.0/crypto-com-chain-release-0.3.0.tar.gz).

 ::: warning CAUTION
 Crypto.com Chain v0.3 is not backwards compatible with v0.2 released earlier.
-So, if you were running a node with old version of Crypto.com Chain, you'll have to delete all the associated data.
+So, if you were running a node with the old version of Crypto.com Chain, you'll have to delete all the associated data.

 Also note [released binary changes](https://github.com/crypto-com/chain/releases/tag/v0.3.0).